Medical education: United States

+Students are generally required to have completed a pre-medical educational track at the undergraduate level prior to applying.
+There are no formal academic major requirements, but relevant courses may involve chemistry, physics and biology subjects; most schools maintain a list of academic prerequisites.
+These concepts, alongside others, are present on the Medical College Admission Test (MCAT), a standardized test taken by prospective students during the application process.
+Although research has demonstrated that MCAT scores can be predictive of performance throughout medical education, concerns regarding adequate access to educational resources for test preparation by students of lower socioeconomic status have been raised.

+Traditionally, medical schools follow a four-year curriculum, with the first two years covering basic science education, while the final two years comprise clinical clerkship training, where students receive firsthand experience in and training for patient care.
+Students are expected to gain a complete understanding human physiological processes, appreciate the pathology of common medical conditions, and gain a deep understanding of medical ethics throughout their education.
+Medical education has shifted toward becoming more interdisciplinary in recent years, with students also expected to understand how social studies may affect patient health and play into the evolving healthcare landscape in the United States.

+Medical schools in the United States grant either Doctor of Medicine (MD) and Doctor of Osteopathic Medicine (DO) degrees, both of which entitle the holder to receive medical licensing at an accredited residency training program.
+Students are expected to prepare for and take either the United States Medical Licensing Examination (USMLE) or Comprehensive Osteopathic Medical Licensing Examination of the United States (COMLEX-USA), both of which are divided into three components.
+Successful completion of these examinations is required prior to the issuance of a medical license in the United States.

+Europe

+United Kingdom

 In the United Kingdom, a typical medicine course at university is five years, or four years if the student already holds a degree.
 Among some institutions and for some students, it may be six years (including the selection of an intercalated BSc—taking one year—at some point after the pre-clinical studies).
 All programs culminate in the Bachelor of Medicine and Surgery degree (abbreviated MBChB, MBBS, MBBCh, BM, etc.).
 This is followed by two clinical foundation years afterward, namely F1 and F2, similar to internship training.
 Students register with the UK General Medical Council at the end of F1.
 At the end of F2, they may pursue further years of study.
 The system in Australia is very similar, with registration by the Australian Medical Council (AMC).